RJWoodhead/FRC3DP/Useful/Useful.md

   * All the parameters have comments that are hopefully helpful.
   * If you have a raised hub, the slope of the flange is limited to about 60 degrees if you want to print without support; otherwise it should be set to 80 degrees.
   * You will have to change the hole feature to alter your bolt holes.
 Usually you will be printing two half pulleys that differ in their bolt holes (for example, countersunk bolts on one half, threaded holes in the other).
 There is also a feature to expand a countersink so flathead bolts nest flush with the pulley surface (printing limitations often cause them to be a little proud if you don't add some tolerance).

+* A [Corkscrew Roller](Misc) useful for making intake rollers that slide whatever they grab one way or the other.
+Completely parametric, slides on hex shafting.

+* A Parametric [Omniwheel Pulley](Misc) that combines printed parts with R4-2RS bearings; the end result is a tough wheel you can put on an intake to position the intake at the exact height you want while still being able to slide left and right without binding.
+It worked like a charm on our Crescendo Quokkabot intake.
+Could easily be modified to be a driven wheel instead of a pulley.

 # Jigs and Guides